CoupledNODE

 The answer is that it depends on the harshness of the discretization, i.e. the value of $N$ for the specific problem.
 We distinguish two cases:

-• DNS (direct numerical simulation): if $N$ is large then eq.(2.2.2) is true, or we can say that the system is effectively closed because the discretized solution evolves following the behavior of the original system.
+• DNS (direct numerical simulation): if $N$ is large then eq.(2) is true, or we can say that the system is effectively closed because the discretized solution evolves following the behavior of the original system.

 However, especially if the system is chaotic, it is likely that the small scale behavior influences the large scale behavior.
 In this case we talk about:

-• LES (large eddy simulations): $N$ is too small to capture the small scale effects, thus the eq.(2.2.1) is not closed.
-This means that $\frac{d\bar{u}}{dt} = f_h(\bar{u})$ has a different dynamics than the exact solution $u(t)$, so we would need instead to solve $$\frac{d\bar{u}}{dt} = \Phi f(u).$$ However this DE depends on $u$, so the system is not closed and can not be efficiently solved.
+• LES (large eddy simulations): $N$ is too small to capture the small scale effects, thus the eq.(1) is not closed.
+This means that $\frac{d\bar{u}}{dt} = f_h(\bar{u})$ has a different dynamics than the exact solution $u(t)$, so we would need instead to solve $$\frac{d\bar{u}}{dt} = \Phi f(u).$$

 References